tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

           cells in the next frame.

-          Assume ellipse contains one nucleus.
+          Assume the ellipse contains one nucleus.
         - 4
       * - :training5:`Dark Red`
         - After M